NSUR COIN Price Tops $0.0001 on Major Exchanges (NSUR)

 - AXIA Coin (AXC) traded down 0.1% against the dollar and now trades at $13.43 or 0.00048094 BTC.

 NSUR COIN’s launch date was October 14th, 2021.
 NSUR COIN’s total supply is 200,000,000,000 tokens.
 The Reddit community for NSUR COIN is https://reddit.com/r/nsurcoin and the currency’s Github account can be viewed here.
 NSUR COIN’s official website is nsurcoin.com.
+The official message board for NSUR COIN is blog.nsurcoin.com.
 NSUR COIN’s official Twitter account is @nsurcoin and its Facebook page is accessible here.
-NSUR COIN’s official message board is blog.nsurcoin.com.

 [Telegram](https://t.me/NSURco)